Thane: Muslim cab driver allegedly thrashed and forced to chant ‘Jai Shri Ram’, three arrested

 Faisal Usman Khan was making his way to Mumbai around 3 am on Monday after he picked up passengers from the Manav Kalyan Hospital in Diva.
 Khan stopped when his car broke down.
 “I switched on the parking lights and was trying to restart the car when three men on a scooter came from behind and started banging the windows,” the newspaper quoted Khan as saying.
 “They were reeking of alcohol and wanted to know why I had stopped my vehicle in the middle of the road.”

-The accused allegedly took Khan’s car keys, dragged him and one of the passengers out and started abusing both of them.
+The accused allegedly took Khan’s car keys, dragged him and one of the passengers out and started abusing both of them. “… the men also started abusing me for my religion and said that if I chant ‘Jai Shri Ram’ loudly, they will let me go,” Khan said.
 After one of the passengers called the police, the accused snatched his mobile phone and fled.

 Khan had initially only complained about the physical violence and his phone’s theft as he was in shock and “was worried about the repercussions on my family”.
 “However, I later told senior officers at the police station the whole story.
 They assured me that I had nothing to fear,” he said.